heinohen/tko_7095_i2hlt/mats.md

 _Token-level_ classification _accuracy_ (correct predictions out of all predictions) generally used to evaluate task

-For tasks invlving marking _spans_ (NER) performance typically measured on span level in terms of exact-match precision, recall and F_1 score
+For tasks involving marking _spans_ (NER) performance typically measured on span level in terms of exact-match precision, recall and F_1 score

 * Compare predicted and gold standard spans in terms of (start-token, end-token, type)
   * Only triples where all values match between predicted and gold are correct